Do something today that your future self will thank you for.

 Setting yourself apart from the masses takes hard work, persistence and generally making a ruckus.
 Social media provided useful channels for me to promote my work and gain further exposure.

-I would like to express my heartfelt thanks to all at the British College of Journalism and I know that my future self will be thrilled that I decided to complete the Diploma in Professional Freelance Journalism because my current self already is!
+I would like to express my heartfelt thanks to all at the British College of Journalism and I know that my future self will be thrilled that I decided to complete The Professional Freelance Journalism Course because my current self already is!

 To see more of Vanessa’s work you can visit her flower photography website.